electricimp/UBloxM8N/README.md

 #### writeUBX(*classid, payload*) ####

 Writes a UBX protocol packet to the M8N.
-Note if your command expects a response be sure you have a handler registered.
+Note if your command expects a response be sure you have a callback registered.

 ##### Parameters #####